nanawei11/Secuer/README.md

 #### Essential parameters

-To run Secuer with default parameters, you only need to give:
+To run Secuer with default parameters, you only need to specify:

 - -i INPUTFILE

-  two-dimensional data (observations by features) file for clustering.
+  scRNA-seq data (cells by genes) file for clustering.

 #### options
 You can also specify the following options: